 You want to be a Bridechilla!
-This is one of the key jobs for your bridal party; to keep you both full of healthy food and water all afternoon until the reception... (yes, water is better than alcohol at this point!)
+This is one of the key jobs for your bridal party; to keep you both full of healthy food and water all afternoon until the reception (yes, sorry to be a buzz kill, but water is better than alcohol during the day!)